Small is lucrative for Wachtell, corporate America's legal defense force

 Lipton has built a bench of seasoned deal lawyers who now account for the majority of the business that comes through the door.
 They include Neff and Edward Herlihy, who formally lead the firm as co-managing partners, as well as Andrew Brownstein, David Katz, Steven Rosenblum, Adam Emmerich and Andrew Nussbaum, among others.

-When Perrigo Co Plc turned to Wachtell in 2015 to defend against a $35 billion offer from Mylan NV, it was a 45-year-old partner, Igor Kirman, that the Irish-domiciled generic drug maker chose to lead its defense in three continents.
+When Perrigo Co Plc (PRGO.N) turned to Wachtell in 2015 to defend against a $35 billion offer from Mylan NV (MYL.O), it was a 45-year-old partner, Igor Kirman, that the Irish-domiciled generic drug maker chose to lead its defense in three continents.
 Perrigo subsequently defeated what was the largest hostile bid ever rejected by a company's shareholders.

 "It was a given for me that by turning to Wachtell we would get excellent legal advice.
-But Igor also took very complex issues and simplified them so Perrigo's board could understand," said Joseph Papa, Perrigo's former CEO who now leads Valeant Pharmaceuticals International Inc.
+But Igor also took very complex issues and simplified them so Perrigo's board could understand," said Joseph Papa, Perrigo's former CEO who now leads Valeant Pharmaceuticals International Inc (VRX.TO).

 Lipton remains influential, fielding calls and studying cases every day from his 31st-floor office, which is filled with memorabilia from major deals stretching back to the 1970s.